mpsuzuki/fehQlibs-mirror/README.md

-Starting with version fehQlibs-15b, GCC 10 and Clang compatibility is provided, which means ISO C conformance. fehQlibs-17 avoid strong coupling with application routines previously introduced by 'ipv4socket' and decouples stralloc.h from genalloc.h (to be included separately).
+Starting with version fehQlibs-15b, GCC 10 and Clang compatibility is provided, which means ISO C conformance.
+Since fehQlibs-17 strong coupling of application routines previously introduced by the global (external) 'ipv4socket' variable are avoided. stralloc.h is decoupled from genalloc.h (to be included separately).
 This respects the GCC 10 compilation unit behavior.